theopjones/writingsamples/README.md

 The `writingsampleit` writing sample is a example of my ability to write a technical tutorial.

 The `writingsamplescientific` writing sample is an example of my biology/scientific writing.

-The `resumetheodorejoneswriting` sample is a resume of mine.